splatboy20081/Degrade/README.md

 # Degrade [![CodeFactor](https://www.codefactor.io/repository/github/splatboy20081/degrade/badge)](https://www.codefactor.io/repository/github/splatboy20081/degrade)

-This is an open source anticheat mainly developed and maintained by Elevated and Gson, with help from Dawson and the additional mental support from frap
+This is an open source anticheat mainly developed and maintained by Splatboy Dev [Frequency by Elevated, Gson & frap](https://github.com/elevateddev/frequency)

 The main purposes of this anticheat is to provide some learning grounds for new-comers into anticheats.
 This project is not recommended for commercial use into a production server as it still has not been properly tested, but it should function properly for the most part.
 We would appreciate contributing to the project since this would expedite release, even if you're a novice.
 We'll do our best to help you setup and get started.

 ## Simple Base Explanation

-**Frequency:** This is where every method actually executes.
+**Degrade:** This is where every method actually executes.
 It uses an enum for the instance to prevent the unnecessary creation of an object.
 It contains the executors we are using for the packet-handler injection and alert-looping, and also some basic managers to handle data easier.

 **PacketWrapper:** This is a caching system for reflection that is used to get and grab the field values from packets.
 The wrapper child classes are only created